It sounds simple, but how warm you need to keep your garage depends on what you plan on doing in it.

 Just hear me out.

 As the temperature drops below the dew point, moisture comes out of the air as fog or condensation.
-Little droplets of water start to form on anything that isn’t covered – like your tools and those boxes stacked in the corner of your garage.
+Little droplets of water start to form on anything that isn’t covered.
+This includes your tools and those boxes stacked in the corner of your garage.

 Metal will rust.
 Mold and mildew start to form.
-Wood starts to warp.
+Wood begins to warp.
 Etc.

 Ideally, you should keep your garage temperature above the dew point so the moisture can stay in the air where it belongs.

 Weather.us has an interactive map that lets you zoom in on a location and see your current or historical dew points.
-I’m a bit of a data geek, so that kind of thing is really cool to me.
+I’m a data geek, so that kind of thing is cool to me.

 Bonus Factor: Human Comfort